-- If you have any severe gastrointestinal symptoms, including nausea, vomiting, diarrhea, bloody diarrhea, and abdominal pain or feel very lightheaded, dizzy, have a high fever, stiff neck, are short of breath or your symptoms are worsening or not improving when Norton Medical Center is closed, call 911 or Public Safety.
+- If you have any severe gastrointestinal symptoms, including nausea, vomiting, diarrhea, bloody diarrhea, and abdominal pain or feel very lightheaded, dizzy, have a high fever, stiff neck, are short of breath or your symptoms are worsening or not improving when Norton Medical Center is closed, call 911 or Campus Safety.

 To locate other flu vaccine clinics in your area, refer to the Massachusetts Department of Public Health’s Flu Vaccine Finder.